CmdrNorthpaw/Patch-Notes/Minecraft-Bedrock-Edition/Minecraft-1.14.30.md

 Gameplay:

         Auto-jump will no longer trigger unexpectedly when trying to walk through open doors (MCPE-52213) Further fixes will be made in the future to allow auto-jump to work more consistently, for example, when trying to jump up one block through an open door

-    Blocks
+Blocks:

         Restored kelp growth to its proper, faster rate (MCPE-57330) Bamboo in Flower Pots are no longer empty after converting a world from Editions

-    Items
+Items:

         Crafting multiple Honey Blocks now returns the correct amount of empty glass bottles on a 2x2 grid (MCPE-58579)

-    User Interface
+User Interface:

         The 'Sign In' button is now scaled properly on all platforms Fixed placeholder text appearing on the pause menu when hosting a game without an internet connection

-    Add-Ons
+ Add-Ons:

         Entities no longer stop moving when the 'circle_around_anchor' behavior is added via a component group added by an event and/or there was a block close to their hitbox